XavierCompBio/PhotoPhenosizer_Statistics/README.md

 R scripts are meant to be a guide.
 One can edit the script to accomodate one's need for statistical purposes.

-*Currently work in progress before initial release*
+*Currently work in progress before initial release, however the scripts work for experimental purposes*